Shk-Haseeb/Pong-Game/README.md

 - Pure Python + turtle module

 ## 🚀 How to Play
-Just run the script and have fun!!!
+Just run the main.py file and have fun!!!